ken-matsui/gcc-bench/REPORT.md

 ## What's left to do

-Implement the following remaining built-in traits:
+I will implement the following remaining built-in traits:

 * is(_nothrow)_invocable(_r)
 * invoke_result